aarontravass/aarontravass/README.md

-trying my best to survive
+trying my best to exist